 Also see my post with the updated versions of these watches: Garmin Forerunner 245 (Music) vs. Vivoactive 4S.

-Why to Pick the Forerunner 235:
+Reasons to Pick the Forerunner 235

 - The Forerunner 235 latches onto GPS signal immediately, while I’ve had to wait several minutes with the Vivoactive 3, especially if I’ve changed geographical location (like one country/state to another).
 After that initial GPS signal search, the Vivoactive 3 still takes 10-30 seconds to find signal.
 I didn’t use the Forerunner 235 in different locations, but it was still faster than the Vivoactive 3 in the same location.

 - There’s no touchscreen, which can be easier to use if you have gloves on, or if your hands are cold.
 The button navigation is also intuitive and easy to use.
 The Vivoactive 3 has a touchscreen and only one button with long-and short-hold navigation, so it can sometimes take a couple tries to get what you want with the button.

 - This watch comes with a recovery advisor, which recommends the amount of rest time/easy efforts you should take after a run, based on your effort.
 It’s also equipped with a race predictor, which gives you projected race times based on your runs.
 These were not very accurate for me, but I also have heard from others that they’re uncannily accurate for them.
 I think it depends a lot on what you’re training for and how often you’re running.
 Since I cross-train most days, it might be more difficult to get accurate race prediction times.

-Why to Pick the Vivoactive 3:
+Reasons to Pick the Vivoactive 3

 - This watch feels more “modern,” probably due to the touchscreen and sleeker design (the Forerunner 235 feels very plastic-y and bulky).
 According to older reviews, the Vivoactive 3’s touchscreen used to be overly sensitive and activate randomly, but I haven’t had an issue with this, so it must’ve been resolved in an update.